Facilities Overview

 Otis Bantum Correctional Center (OBCC)

 Opened in June 1985, it was completed in less than 15 months using modern design and construction methods.
 OBCC has dormitory and cell housing.
 The jail was named for its second Warden.
-OBCC houses detained male adults.
+OBCC houses male adults.

 Robert N. Davoren Center (RNDC)